sd-pub/tema3-2024/README.md

 < Vlad
 ```

-!Info
-Dacă nu există sugestii pentru un utilizator, se va afișa "There are no suggestions for \<nume>"
+> Dacă nu există sugestii pentru un utilizator, se va afișa "There are no suggestions for \<nume>"

 ### Prieteni comuni